antirez/dump1090/README.md

 ---

 By default Dump1090 tries to fix single bit errors using the checksum.
-Basically the program will try to flip every bit of the message and check if the checksum of the resulting message matches.
+Basically the program will try to flip every bit of the bitf_message and check if the checksum of the resulting bitf_message matches.

 This is indeed able to fix errors and works reliably in my experience, however if you are interested in very reliable data I suggest to use